Alchus/scout-stuff/04-First-Class.md

 ```
 8b	Share your challenges and successes in completing First Class requirement 8a.
 Set a goal for continuing to include physical activity as part of your daily life.
 ```

+* ✅ 8/17/2022

+I live a fairly active lifestyle, particularly with regular walking and hiking trips.
+I'm going to continue hiking difficult hikes in preparation for my trip to the Grand Canyon this fall.

+However, I'm also starting a weekly routine of upper-body weight workouts on weeknights.
+This should help build my strength for rock climbing and paddling.

 ##	CITIZENSHIP
 ```